-CINEDITO 1. ore.
-All of the following courses: 9 CEP 861 Counseling Theory, Philosophy, and Ethics 3 CEP 862 Introduction to Individual and Group Counseling 3 CEP 864 Career Counseling 2.
-Rehabi ilitation Counseling Core.
+CKEDI12 1.
+Counse eling Co ore.
+All of the following courses: 9 CEP 861 Counseling Theory, Philosophy, and Ethics CEP 862 Introduction to Individual and Group Counseling 3 CEP 864 Career Counseling 2.
+Rehab ilitation Counseling Core.
 All of the following courses: 18 CEP 868 Medical Aspects of Disability CEP 870 Foundations of Rehabilitation Counseling CEP 871 Cognitive and Psychological Aspects of Disability 3 CEP 872 Social and Environmental Aspects of Rehabilitation 3 CEP 873 Employment Strategies for Individuals with Disabilities CEP 876 Professional Issues in Rehabilitation Counseling 3 3.
 Resear rch and Evaluation.
 All of the following courses: 6 CEP 822 Approaches to Educational Research CEP 877 Assessment in Rehabilitation 4.
 Practic um and Internship.
-Both of the following courses: 15 CEP 893A Rehabilitation Counseling Internship 9 CEP Rehabilitation Counseling Practicum Field p nts must be approved by the department.
+Both of the following courses: 15 CEP 893A Rehabilitation Counseling Internship 9 CEP 894A Rehabilitation Counseling Practicum 6 Field p laceme nts must be approved by the department.